-Join us at the School of Sculpture, at the Royal Danish Academy of Fine Art, Tuesday, 14 December, at 6pm.
+Join us at the School of Sculpture, The Royal Danish Academy of Fine Arts, on Tuesday, June 14th, at 6pm.

 The event is free, no registration needed, just show up.

 The performance will be in English.

 ABOUT WHY WORDS NOW